phogroup/pho_group_website/content/publication/journal-article-11/index.md

 publication: ''
 #publication_short: ''

 abstract: The emergence and re-emergence of infectious diseases has been a global cause of concern in the past few decades.
-Previous research in the field has revealed that human connectivity and mobility behaviour play a major role in the spreading of an infectious disease.

 # Summary.
 An optional shortened abstract.